Home Blog Rupununi Rodeo

 The Rupununi Rodeo wasn't always the major festival it is today.
 Its origins are humble - born from the practical necessities of cattle ranching life in Guyana's vast southern savannahs.

-The rodeo began as informal competitions during annual cattle roundups at the Tabatinga airstrip.
+Before the rodeo was formalized, informal cattle roundup competitions took place at ranches across the Rupununi, including Charlie Melville's Impreza Ranch.
 Cowboys would gather before the rainy season to compete in bull riding, bronco busting, and calf roping - testing skills essential to ranching life while celebrating their hard work.

 1960s

-Pioneering ranching families - the Melvilles, Harts, Gorinskys, and Orellas - formalized the event at Pirara Ranch, establishing the Easter weekend schedule that continues today.
-Prizes were introduced, and the unique blend of Indigenous and Brazilian vaquero traditions became the rodeo's signature.
+The rodeo originated in the 1960s as an organized event at Pirara Ranch (Hart family).
+Pioneering ranching families - the Melvilles, Harts, Gorinskys, and Orellas - formalized competitions, established the Easter weekend schedule, and introduced prizes.
+By the late 1960s, the rodeo moved to the Stock Farm in St. Ignatius.
+The unique blend of Indigenous and Brazilian vaquero traditions became the rodeo's signature.

-British-Guyanese rancher Stan Brock brought international attention to the rodeo through his book "All the Cowboys Were Indians" - capturing the remarkable reality that Guyana's cowboys are predominantly Indigenous peoples who mastered cattle ranching as a way of life.
+Stan Brock, a British adventurer, spent 16 years at Dadanawa Ranch from the late 1950s through the early 1970s.
+His 1969 book "Jungle Cowboy" (republished in 1999 as "All the Cowboys Were Indians") brought international attention to the remarkable reality that Guyana's cowboys are predominantly Indigenous peoples who mastered cattle ranching as a way of life.

 Present Day